Notes

 0.1 | boiler room

 Dark.
-Kerosene and wet pennies.
+Cetasene and wet pennies.

 - On a hook: a frumpy waxed canvas full-body suit with gloves, booties, and a sack head with hemmed gaps for goggles and a respirator.